aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 ### `S3BucketSource`

-Create an AWS CodeBuild project with an S3 bucket as the source:
+Create a CodeBuild project with an S3 bucket as the source:

 ```ts
 import codebuild = require('@aws-cdk/aws-codebuild');